-Tubbs' microfracture surgery of his left knee caused him to spend a long winter
+Tubbs' microfracture surgery of his left knee caused him to spend a long winter and spring rehabbing.

-to reduce the impact on his knee.
+Tubbs spent considerable time doing cardio work in the pool, running in water to reduce the impact on his knee.
 Although he won't divulge his weight, his body composition clearly is leaner and more powerful.

 "Yeah, it's different," he said.
 "I've trimmed down a whole lot."

 Tubbs said it was difficult watching games from home because he felt as if he had let down his teammates and the staff.

 "That really hit me; that kind of thing touches you.
 It

 certainly motivated me to come back stronger this year.
 As much as I appreciate